Maritime lien

+A maritime lien, in English and US law and elsewhere, is a specific aspect of admiralty law concerning a claim against a ship for services rendered to it or injury caused by it.

+Overview

-The maritime lien is one of three in rem claims capable of being brought under UK Admiralty Law.
+The maritime lien is one of three in rem claims capable of being brought under UK admiralty law.
 Whilst being a common law instrument, it has been codified under s.21(3) of the Senior Courts Act 1981 along with s.21(2) and s.21(4), its statutory counterparts.
 Maritime lien and ship mortgage have a single corresponding term in the civil law, namely the ship hypothec.

 The maritime lien is a proprietary instrument meaning it concerns the property: the res.
 This includes the vessel (also covering its appurtenances and equipment), services rendered to it or injuries caused by that property.
+For example, a 2006 US case named the vessel (M/V Henrich S) and "her engines, tackle, nets, gear, apparel, appurtenances, etc., in rem" as defendant.
 The rights include jus in re (right on the property) and jus in rem (right against the property).
-This means the lien treats the ship as the wrongdoer however, the lien is said to "implede" the owner into representing the res.
+This means the lien treats the ship as the wrongdoer; however, the lien is said to "implede" the owner into representing the res.

 The maritime lien is a privileged claim upon maritime property which attaches to the res from the moment a cause of action arises.
 It remains "inchoate" until the issuing of a writ.
 By remaining invisible from the moment of attachment, the lien is capable of surviving a change of ownership, even by a good faith purchaser.

 Two significant differences between maritime liens, which only exist in admiralty law, and the right to keep that exist in general civil law are (1) that in general civil law, "Prior in time is prior in right", i.e., the rights of the lienholder with the earliest lien are superior to those of later lienholders, whereas in maritime law the rights of the most recent lienholder are superior, and (2) all maritime liens are superior to all non-maritime liens.
 For instance, in the United States, a federal tax lien, which is a non-maritime lien, is subordinate to every lien for supplies, fuel, repairs, etc., which are all maritime liens.

 Normally, a maritime lien relates to the different marine transactions in the admiralty jurisdiction and creates the maritime claims.
 It will be created by the statute such as the Ship Mortgage Act.

 Characteristics of maritime lien

-The Characteristics of maritime lien are as follows:
+The characteristics of maritime lien are as follows: